Your Brexit Questions Answered

 - You will be able to move through UK ports and airports as normal, using the EU/EEA passport gates.

-- If you plan to drive in any EU countries, you may need an International Driving Permit, but they are widely available from Post Offices.
+- If you plan to drive in any EU countries, you will not need an International Driving Permit or Green Card during the transition period in 2020.

 DEPARTING THE UK | Reveal all answers

-Check the date your passport expires.
-If we leave the EU without a deal, the UK Government’s Foreign and Commonwealth Office says you need to have six months left on your passport on the date of your arrival into the EU.
+It’s always wise to check the date your passport expires.
+If we leave the EU without a deal at the end of the transition period, the UK Government recommends that you have six months left on your passport on the date of your arrival in an EU country.

 The EU has confirmed that UK travellers won’t need a visa to travel the EU after Brexit, even if we leave without a deal.
 UK citizens will be able to visit the EU for up to 90 days within a 180-day period without a visa.

-If the UK leaves with no deal, it would become a so-called ‘third country’ for the purposes of the EU Pet Travel Scheme.
-There are three categories of ‘third country’ - each presenting different outcomes, from no change to your pet passport requirements to the need to have your pet checked by an official veterinarian either four months or 21 days in advance of travel.
+If the UK leaves with no deal at the end of the transition period, it would become a so-called ‘third country’ for the purposes of the EU Pet Travel Scheme.
 See this page for more information.

 TRAVEL ARRANGEMENTS | Reveal all answers